 Taught by Gold & Platinum awarded producer Jim Ebert (clients include Butch Walker / Marvelous 3, SR-71, Toni Braxton, Honor By August, Madonna, HR of The Bad Brains, and hundreds of other national and local artists) in Cue’s legendary Red Room Studio and Studio “B”.
-Learn production skills and techniques from a real pro, record and produce a real band, and experience first hand how to “produce” great recordings during (65) hours in the studio, (10) hours in our Learning Lab, and (5) hours in a World Class studio “mixing” the band you recorded.
+Learn production skills and techniques from a real pro, record and produce a real band, and experience first hand how to “produce” great recordings during (65) hours in the studio and control room recording and then mixing the band you recorded.
 During and at the end of the program the student will use (15) hours of Lab Time practicing their Pro Tools and computer skills.

 Cost is $7,750 for our “One on One” private course OR $3,750 for a Group Class course.
 You’ll learn effectively with extensive “Hands-On” training using instruments, amps, recording software, and state-of-the-art recording gear while you produce the area’s finest studio musicians performing as a session band.
 Call Dusty at 703/532-9033 for more info.

 Course options are days, nights and weekends.
 Call for current group class dates, or to schedule convenient “one on one” dates.

 From mastering world class audio gear to understanding “the song” and “the artist”, this program is essential for anyone interested in becoming a professional music producer, or just taking their music career to the next level.